balantaim/spring-computerstore/README.md

 ## Description

-<p>"Computer Store" is a cutting-edge e-commerce platform built using Java Spring framework, hosted on the reliable AWS (Amazon Web Services) cloud platform and integrated with Stripe payments.
-Designed to cater to tech-savvy consumers, this demo project showcases a seamless online shopping experience for computer hardware and accessories enthusiasts.</p>
+`Computer Store` is a cutting-edge e-commerce platform built using Java Spring framework, hosted on the reliable AWS (Amazon Web Services) cloud platform and integrated with Stripe payments.
+Designed to cater to tech-savvy consumers, this demo project showcases a seamless online shopping experience for computer hardware and accessories enthusiasts.

 ## Software Stack